Arsh1708/CollegeQuest-Database-System/README.md

 ### How to Use:
 The `user_details.table.py` and `admin.py` scripts use `mysql.connector` to create and manage MySQL tables for users and administrators.

+Download all `.txt files` from the College_files folder and place them in the same directory as your .py scripts to ensure proper file handling and access.

 To get started, run `pytfile.py` in your terminal.
 You'll be greeted with:

 > Welcome to Careers Camp